BUILDERS

 Episodes

 Welcome to another episode of Category Visionaries — the show that explores GTM stories from tech's most innovative B2B founders.
-In today's episode, we're speaking with Nicholas Freund, Founder & CEO of Workstream, an analytics platform that's raised $7 Million in funding.
+In today's episode, we're speaking with Doron Myersdorf, CEO and Co-Founder of StoreDot, a battery developer that's raised over $200 Million in funding.

 Here are the most interesting points from our conversation: